w3hc/gov-docs/index.md

 - Develop the 'dynamic vault' (using the [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626))
 - Support other EVM-compatible networks

-## Deployment
+## Deploy your own DAO

 You can find the deployment checklist [here](./deployment.html#checklist).
-For the moment we don't provide a no-code interface to launch your DAO, so once you decided about (1) your mission statement, (2) the types of proposals your collective is willing to vote, and (3) the [vote settings](./vote-settings.html#guide), we can take an hour to deploy your DAO to the network of your choice.
+For the moment we don't provide any interface to launch your DAO, so once you decided about (1) your mission statement, (2) the types of proposals your collective is willing to vote, and (3) the [vote settings](./vote-settings.html#guide), we can take an hour to deploy your DAO to the network of your choice.
 Feel very free to contact Julien directly via [Element](https://matrix.to/#/@julienbrg:matrix.org), [Telegram](https://t.me/julienbrg), [Twitter](https://twitter.com/julienbrg), [Discord](https://discord.gg/xw9dCeQ94Y), or [LinkedIn](https://www.linkedin.com/in/julienberanger/).

 Once your DAO is deployed, you can use [Tally](https://www.tally.xyz/) to submit proposals and vote.